supabase/realtime/forum/README.md

 Forum is a scalable, distributed process-group library for Elixir/OTP.
 It ships two primitives that share the same supervision/partition machinery but solve different problems:

 * **`Forum.Census`** — eventually-consistent counting of group membership across the cluster.
 Use when you need to know "how many processes are in group X right now" without paying per-join/leave network traffic.
-* **`Forum.Muster`** — precisely-targeted fan-out broadcast.
-Use when you want to send a message to every process that has joined a group, anywhere in the cluster, without blindly broadcasting to nodes that don't care.
+* **`Forum.Muster`** — precise routing for fan-out broadcast.
+It tracks, for every group, which nodes hold local members, and tells you the single **designated** node to route through — so you can send a message to every process in a group, anywhere in the cluster, without blindly broadcasting to nodes that don't care.
+Muster owns the routing decision; you supply the transport.

 Both share the same per-node fundamentals: